 I am lucky in that I can find inspiration from all walks of life and many varying sources.
 Whist browsing YouTube I was lucky enough to come across James Kingstone’s Climbing and freestyle videos.
-See one of his most famous below-
+Check out his videos on YouTube.

 I’m aware the guy is following in the footsteps of others who have previously been involved in this ‘offshoot’, if you will, of free-running, I just feel personally that the music and production values in James’s videos really add to the experience and take the scene to another level.
 Many people get the ‘sweaty palms’ feeling when watching the videos, as the sense of vertigo really comes across well with the wide angle lens but the videos are also paradoxically some of the most chilled videos that I have ever come across on YouTube, with James just hanging out up there as the world goes by down below.
 I’m not sure how I came across the videos, I tend to love most alternative and extreme sports but I know relatively little about Free-running or Parkour.
 As fun as it looks to try, the closest thing I ever got to trying it was playing Mirror’s Edge..or maybe climbing the odd tree or small building as a child.